laszlodaniel/J1850VPWCore/README.md

 TX-pin can be any unused pin.

-Message reception and transmission is handled at the same time.
+Message reception and transmission are handled simultaneously.

+Bus-idle condition is measured with Timer 2 (Uno/Mega).
+The protocol encoder uses Timer 1 (Uno) or Timer 4 (Mega) to signal TX pin state changes in accordance with J1850 VPW timing requirements.
+Make sure that these timers are not used by other functions.

 Without a live PCI-bus network the library is easy to test with the loop-back method: short selected RX/TX pins, upload J1850VPWWrite example, open Arduino Serial Monitor and observe the repeated test message.